kubermatic/docs/content/kubermatic/main/tutorials-howtos/manage-workers-node/via-ui/_index.en.md

 +++
-title = "Manage Worker Nodes via UI" date = 2021-04-20T12:16:38+02:00 weight = 15
+title = "Manage Worker Nodes using the KKP Dashboard" linktitle = "Using the Dashboard" date = 2021-04-20T12:16:38+02:00 weight = 15
 +++